isabellanunes/wecancode-academy-challenge01/README.md

 ## License

-This project is under the CC BY-SA 4.0.
+This project is under the MIT License.
 See [LICENSE](/LICENSE.md) file for more details.